JanMfa/TestFw/README.md

 ## What is TestSuite?

-TestSuite is a scalable test automation framework built in console app using c++.
+TestSuite is a scalable test automation framework built in console app using C++.
 At the end of the test execution, the user will be able to generate the summary of test result.
 Status and the execution result are printed and shown as a console.